leonanluppi/express-mongo/README.md

 # express-mongo
-A CRUD made with Express.js and MongoDB
+A CRUD made with Express.js and MongoDB, using monk